-When you click on the data in the field, you are given the option to open the destination of the link.
+When you click on the data in the field, Looker provides an option to open the destination of the link.
 In the example above, the developers added a link to the Brand column.
-When you click on a brand listing, you are given the option to perform a Google search for that brand name.
+When you click on a brand listing, Looker provides an option to perform a Google search for that brand name.

-In the example above, the Phone field has a link to the Twilio service.
-When you click the phone number and select the Twilio action, Twilio prompts you to enter a message.
-Then Twilio then sends that message to the phone number.
+In the example above, the Phone field has a Twilio action.
+When you click the phone number and select the Twilio action, a Twilio pop-up prompts you to enter a message.
+Then Twilio sends that message to the phone number.

-When exploring a dashboard, you can navigate to other items within the same Space by using the drop-down in the upper left.
+When exploring a legacy dashboard, you can navigate to other items within the same folder by using the drop-down in the upper left.

 If Mobile Application Access is enabled for your instance, you can view legacy dashboards in the Looker mobile application.
 To learn more, visit the Looker mobile application documentation pages.

 When you’re viewing a legacy dashboard tile visualization on a mobile device, Looker has the following touch options to make it easier to view information about your data: